Mimi's Organic Eats » Recipes » Brownies & Bars

 - Pour the boiling water over the top, specifically on top of the chocolate chips.

-- Stir to combine completely until the chocolate chips have combined completely and are totally melted.
+- Stir to combine completely until the chocolate chips have combined completely and are totally melted and you have a smooth chocolate mixture.

 - Add in the flour, vanilla bean, cornstarch, baking powder, and sea salt in that order.